 Telegraphic Transfer Fee

 An electronic means of transferring funds.
-A payment made by telegraphic transfer arrives in the chosen bank account that same working day.
+A payment made by telegraphic transfer arrives in the chosen bank account on the same working day.

 Online ID Check